Sharp weighted estimates for multi-linear Calder\'{o}n-Zygmund operators on non-homogeneous spaces: Definitions and Results

-We shall follow the approach of Kranich and Volberg~\cite{vk} and establish the above theorem using the method of sparse domination for multi-linear Calder\'{o}n-Zygmund operators.
-To be precise, we shall show that \begin{thm} Let $T$ be a multi-linear Calder\'{o}n-Zygmund operator defined on an upper doubling, geometrically doubling metric measure space $(X,d,\mu)$.
-If $\alpha \geq 200$ and $X'\subset X$ is a bounded set, then for integrable functions $f_j,~1\leq j\leq m$ with support contained in $X'$, we can find sparse families $\mathcal S_k,~k\geq 0$, of David-Mattila cells such that the sparse domination
+\end{defn} Now we are in a position to state the main sparse domination principle. \begin{thm} Let $T$ be a bilinear Calder\'{o}n-Zygmund operator defined on a non-homogeneous space $(X,d,\mu)$.
+Let $\alpha\geq 200$ .
+Then for every bounded subset $X'$ of $X$ and for integrable functions $f_j$, with $\supp(f_j)\subseteq X'$ for $j=1,2$, there exist sparse families $\mathcal G_n,~n\geq 0$, of David-Mattila cells such that the sparse domination